 5. Unanimity of consent to opt out all EP's

 The decision to opt out from the UPC system will need to be taken by all co-owners of a European patent and/or the SPC.
 If there is no unanimity of consent, it will be possible by default to centrally enforce and attack the patent.
 Moreover, the opt out has to be done for all countries for which the European Patent has been granted, also countries which are not UPC countries.

 Five reasons to engage our firm for UPC litigation

 1. Inside knowledge

 Several of our partners were actively involved in conceiving the UPC system and the training of patent judges.
-Willem Hoyng, for example, sits on the committee that developed the rules of procedure for the new courts and the committee advising the preparatory committee.
+Willem Hoyng, for example, was part of the committee that developed the rules of procedure for the new courts and the committee advising the preparatory committee.
 This close involvement with, and inside knowledge of, the new procedural system gives us a tactical advantage over most other European patent firms.
 We helped build the new system.

 2. Leaders in the field of patent litigation

 As one of the very few international IP boutique firms in Europe, we provide consistent top-tier quality in patent litigation.
 Thanks to our experience handling pan-European litigation, we have developed a network of experienced patent litigators in all jurisdictions in which local or regional UPC divisions will be established.

 Traditionally, Germany, the Netherlands, France and Belgium have been the most important patent litigation venues in Europe.
 All of these countries will host their own UPC divisions, and it is expected that, notwithstanding the UPC’s uniformity, some “local custom” will remain.
 Proper understanding of such custom constitutes a competitive edge, if only because the most experienced UPC judges will come from these jurisdictions.
 Our seasoned patent litigators know the case law and background of these judges and will be able to devise the best litigation strategy for each case.